-The bathroom was a decent size and it’s one of the first times I have seen a separate thermostat in the bathroom which I thought was a great idea.
+The bathroom of The London EDITION hotel was a decent size and it’s one of the first times I have seen a separate thermostat in the bathroom which I thought was a great idea.
 I had one minor complaint about the otherwise well-designed roomy shower.
 As the door opened outwards it was hard to use with the bathmat as it got caught on it when you opened the door.
 Otherwise, the pressure was good from the overhead rain head shower as well as the handheld version.
 Luxurious linen robes with a cosy lining were provided to wrap yourself in after the shower and plenty of large fluffy towels.

 The toiletries provided, Le Labo are some of my favourites although may be a little too feminine smelling for some.

 The vanity unit could have done with a bit more storage space for your personal effects and the unlit magnifying mirror was too low down to use comfortably although at least being free-standing I could move it to the bedroom to use there for make-up.